Sameer-ahmadd/End-to_End-ML_Pipeline/README.md

 ![ml_pipelines](https://github.com/user-attachments/assets/4a4cf15d-5b21-4f23-95e8-a7e1d09cfcd6)

-In this repository, you'll find a project I have creatd a Machine Learning Project.
+In this repository, you'll find a MLOps Project.

 The objective of this Project are clear:
 * Build a Machine Learning model to predict whether a reservation is likely to be cancelled,